-If you are new to evidence searching, or want to improve your skills, you may wish to ask for help from a specialist service.
-Otherwise, it’s possible to conduct evidence searches yourself, and there is more information below on how to do this.
+If you are new to evidence searching, or want to improve your skills, you may wish to ask for help from a specialist service such as your local NHS library or evidence service.
+Otherwise, it’s possible to conduct evidence searches yourself, and there is more information below about how to do this.

 Using a local specialist service

-Don’t forget the Library is available to help!
-Library Staff can conduct literature searches for you, provide training on how to find resources and keep you up-to-date with research in your field.
-Contact details for accessing the appropriate service in your area can be found here.
+For NHS staff, the NHS Knowledge and Library Service is available to help.
+As well as being a gateway to reliable evidence and knowledge, your local NHS library staff can conduct literature searches and sometimes provide training on how to find resources and keep up to date with research in your field.
+See contact details for accessing the library service in your area.

 Conducting your own search?

-You may contact a local Health Integration Team (HITs) to see whether a team has an interest in your area of work, and can point you towards relevant research.
+You may also benefit from getting in touch with a local Health Integration Team to see whether a team has an interest in your area of work, and can point you towards relevant research.

 Performing your search

 In identifying evidence, you can see how to form a well-structured search question (using PICO).
 That step will help you to narrow down some search terms.
 Before you begin your search, you might want to pick up some more tips in this 10 minute podcast taking you through the nuts and bolts of constructing a search strategy.
 (Acknowledgement: ARC West/Sarah Dawson – Information Specialist)

 The US National Library of Medicine provides a short tutorial explaining how to generate appropriate search terms for PubMed, the public interface of Medline, one of the largest literature databases in the health field.
 NHS England Knowledge and Library Services also provides links to guidance on performing a search using the common interfaces EBSCO, OVID and ProQuest.